 Antiperspirant vs. Deodorant: Which Is Right For You?

-If you’re a light sweater, and just want to prevent body odor, deodorant is a good option.
+If you’re a light sweater and want to prevent body odor, deodorant is a good option.
 For those who sweat heavily or get substantial underarm sweat stains day in and day out, antiperspirant is the way to go.
-(Identify with the latter?
-Check out our blog post, The Best Deodorants That Stop Underarm Sweat Stains or our resource page dedicated to Heavy Underarm Sweating.)

 Natural Alternative to Antiperspirant: The Thompson Tee